 “Oh, Stewy is very sensitive,” she said rather sheepishly.
 “He suffers from anxiety.
 Doesn’t like meeting new people.
 He might feel a bit, er … out of place with us.
 Which reminds me, I’ve scheduled a meeting with him and I’m late already.”

 “Invite him to our Mindfulness Group next Wednesday!”
 I shouted enthusiastically to the grey ball of fluff that was now skipping off into the distance.

-We didn’t see Serafina for a nearly a week after that and I fervently hoped that she had forgotten about her Society for the Prevention of – whatever it was.
+We didn’t see Serafina for a nearly a week after that and I fervently hoped that she had forgotten about getting involved in the plight of feral cats.
 But I should have known better.

 “What?”
 I panted from the depths of a confused state.
 My heart was pounding and I had that awful feeling of panic when one is suddenly woken from a deep sleep.

 “We’re the talk of the town!” she said triumphantly.
-“Cats all over town are standing on street corners talking about SPUNC.”
+“The Facebook page is buzzing with people talking about SPUNC.”

 “S.P.U.N.C. – The Society for the Prevention of Un-Neutered Cats” pronounced Serafina and laid the remainder of the flyers out in front of us.
 A picture of my smug, contented face lurched at me like something from a low budget cat food commercial.

 “Serafina, when were these flyers delivered?”
 I said urgently, my heart sinking like a stone.
 “Is there any chance of a recall?”

 “Two days ago.
 What reason would you have to recall them?”

 I couldn’t think of a single reason why I wouldn’t want to recall them.
-Our Society’s name for one needed a re-think, but they were out there now and I was clearly going to have to deal with it.
+Our Society’s name for one needed a serious re-think, but they were out there now and I was clearly going to have to deal with it.

 “Has there been any, um … response to this ‘Awareness Campaign’?”
 I asked very tentatively.

-“Yes, I’ve been getting loads of messages,” she said breezily.
-“Some are really positive, some that I’m not sure of and some, well not so much.
-And a few from what I think might be lobby groups.”
+“Oh yes, there has been a lot of discussion,” she said breezily.
+“Some are really positive, some that I’m not sure of and some, well not so much.”